ilkkamtk/WSK/Week3/02-express.md

 1. Create a new project folder for this week's assignments and initialize a new Git repository.
+   - or you can use your GitHub template repository created in Week 1, remember to update the project name and description in `package.json` and `README.md`
 2. Add a `.gitignore` file to the project folder.
 Exclude `node_modules` and `.env` files from the repository.
 You can use [gitignore.io](https://www.toptal.com/developers/gitignore) to generate `.gitignore` files.
 3. Create a new branch 'Assignment1' and switch to it: `git checkout -b 'Assignment1'`
 4. Make sure to commit your changes and push to the Git repository regularly.
-5. Init [eslint, editorconfig and prettier](../Week1/tools_pt2.md#generating-javascript-project-settings-for-prettier-eslint-and-editorconfig) to the project.
+5. If starting with empty project, init [eslint, editorconfig and prettier](../Week1/tools_pt2.md#generating-javascript-project-settings-for-prettier-eslint-and-editorconfig) to the project.
 Note that now we are running code in Node, not browser.
 6. Enable ES Modules in Node.js by adding `"type": "module"` to `package.json`.
 7. Create a new Express project in the project folder based on the 'Hello world' example above.
    - install Express: `npm install express`